dotnet/docs/docs/core/extensions/custom-logging-provider.md

 The preceding code:

 - Creates a logger instance per category name.
 - Checks `logLevel == _config.LogLevel` in `IsEnabled`, so each `logLevel` has a unique logger.
-Generally, loggers should also be enabled for all higher log levels:
+Loggers should also be enabled for all higher log levels:

 :::code language="csharp" source="snippets/configuration/console-custom-logging/ColorConsoleLogger.cs" range="16-17":::